Decision pipeline

 • Baltics: 15min Lithuania, Baltic Times, ERR Estonia, LSM Latvia (EN+LV), Postimees (ET).

-• Central Europe: ABC Spain, ANSA, BBC World, Corriere, Corriere Esteri, Der Standard (AT), DW, Economist, El Mundo, Euronews (EN+ES), France Info, FT, Gazeta Wyborcza, Guardian, Le Monde, Libération, Meduza, NOS (NL), Notes from Poland, NV Ukraine (EN), OKO.press, Politico EU, Repubblica, Spiegel, Tagesschau, The Independent, TVN24, Ukrainska Pravda, Zeit.
+• Europe: 7sur7 (BE), ABC Spain, ANSA, BBC World, Corriere, Corriere Esteri, Der Standard (AT), DW, Economist, El Mundo, Euronews (EN+ES), France Info, FT, Gazeta Wyborcza, Guardian, Le Monde, Le Temps (CH), Libération, NOS (NL), Notes from Poland, OKO.press, Politico EU, Repubblica, Spiegel, SRF (CH), Tagesschau, The Independent, TVN24, VRT (BE), Zeit.

-• Jewish press / antisemitism monitors: ADL, ADL Antisemitism Uncovered, AJC, Algemeiner, Amadeu Antonio Stiftung (DE), Arutz Sheva, Campaign Against Antisemitism (UK), Combat Antisemitism Movement, Forward, Haaretz (HE+EN), Hope Not Hate (UK), i24News, Israel Hayom, JCPA, Jerusalem Post, Jewish Chronicle UK, Jewish Journal, Jewish News UK, Jewish Press, JNS, JTA, Moment, NGO Monitor, Times of Israel, YNet.
+• Jewish press / antisemitism monitors: ADL, ADL Antisemitism Uncovered, AJC, Algemeiner, Amadeu Antonio Stiftung (DE), Arutz Sheva, Campaign Against Antisemitism (UK), Combat Antisemitism Movement, Forward, Haaretz (HE+EN), Hope Not Hate (UK), i24News, Israel Hayom, JCPA, Jerusalem Post, Jewish Chronicle UK, Jewish Insider, Jewish Journal, Jewish News UK, Jewish Press, Jewish Standard NJ, JNS, JTA, Moment, NGO Monitor, Times of Israel, YNet.

-• LATAM: 14ymedio, Aristegui, Ámbito, BBC Mundo, Chequeado, Clarín, Cronista, El Comercio PE, El Deber BO, El Mundo SV, El País (Spain), El País UY, El Tiempo CO, Emol, Enlace Judío MX, Estadão, Folha, France 24 (ES), InSight Crime, Jornada Mundo, La Jornada, La Nación AR, La Prensa PA, La Tercera, Los Tiempos, Página Siete, Perfil, Prensa Libre GT.
+• LATAM: 14ymedio, Agência Brasil, AMIA (AR), Aristegui, Ámbito, BBC Brasil, BBC Mundo, Chequeado, CIPER (Chile), Clarín, Confidencial (Nicaragua), Cronista, El Comercio PE, El Deber BO, El Mundo SV, El País (Spain), El País UY, El Tiempo CO, Emol, Enlace Judío MX, Estadão, Expansión MX, Folha, France 24 (ES), G1 Globo, InSight Crime, Infobae, JOTA, La Jornada, La Nación AR, La Prensa PA, La Tercera, Los Tiempos, Página Siete, Perfil, Prensa Libre GT, RPP Perú, Río Negro, TN Argentina, Tiempo Argentino, UOL, Veja.

-• MENA: Al Jazeera (EN+AR), Al-Monitor, Anadolu Agency (Turkey), Arab News, Asharq Al-Awsat, Daily Sabah, Egypt Independent, Egyptian Streets, Fanack, Hürriyet, Hürriyet Daily News, Mehr News, Middle East Eye, Middle East Monitor, Morocco World News, Tehran Times, The Arab Weekly, The National UAE.
+• MENA: Al Jazeera (EN+AR), Al-Monitor, Anadolu Agency (Turkey), Arab News, Asharq Al-Awsat, Daily Sabah, Egypt Independent, Egyptian Streets, Fanack, Hürriyet, Hürriyet Daily News, Mehr News, Middle East Eye, Middle East Monitor, Morocco World News, Tehran Times, The National UAE.

 • Nordic: Aftonbladet, Dagens Nyheter, DR (DK), Helsingin Sanomat, NRK (NO), RÚV (IS), SVT, Yle Finland (EN).

-• North America: ABC News, CBC, Fox News, Newsweek, NYT, WSJ.
+• North America: ABC News, B'nai Brith Canada, Canadian Jewish News (CJN), CBC, Fox News, Globe and Mail, National Post, Newsweek, NYT, WSJ.

 Dedup and persistence